-As mentioned, there may be more to come in the future, but we encourage you to at least give Sellerly a try, since it's easy to implement, you don't have to pay a dime, and it immediately gives you the tools to start testing little parts of your products pages to ensure that they all look and sound great for your customers.
+We encourage you to give Sellerly Split Testing a try, since it's easy to implement, you don't have to pay a dime, and it immediately gives you the tools to start testing little parts of your product pages to ensure that they all look and sound great for your customers.

 Sellerly Review: Customer Support

-In addition, SEMrush has always provided a wonderful online knowledgeable for you to research your own questions and figure out how to use its products without much time spent browsing around.
-After that, you're able to send in an email and get a prompt response from a customer support rep who knows quite a bit about SEMrush products.
+In addition, Semrush has always provided a wonderful online knowledgebase for you to research your own questions and figure out how to use its products without much time spent browsing around.
+After that, you're able to send in an email and get a prompt response from a customer support rep..

 With the forum, you can chat with other users to ask questions about their own experiences, while also fielding questions to help out others.
 The online academy, called SEMrush Academy, has an incredible amount of materials for training yourself on the SEMrush tools, including Sellerly.
 It has options for taking exams, downloading in-depth marketing PDFs, and earning certificates when you've completed some of the courses.

 Overall, the Semrush support modules online–and the customer support team itself–has proven itself over and over again, making us believe that this isn't going to change much for the free Sellerly tool.

 We particularly enjoy the Send Feedback button in the Sellerly dashboard, which pulls up a quick email module to speak with someone at Sellerly.
 Along with an FAQ page, blog, webinars, and social media outlets Sellerly does its best to answer your questions along your selling journey.

 Is Sellerly Right for Your Online Business?